mbello/aio-odoorpc-base/README.md

 implement Odoo's model methods like 'search', 'search_read', 'read', etc. as well as an object model to instantiate a class once and then make simple method invocation with few parameters to access what you need.

-### TO-DOs:
-- Add functions to help getting data into Odoo, right now the functions are mostly to get data out;

 ### Other things to know about this module: